cs230-stanford/website-2018-winter/_posts/2018-02-01-tensorflow-input-data-image.md

 layout: post
 title:  "TensorFlow: building an image data pipeline"
 description: "Tutorial for the TensorFlow part of the starter code on how to input image data"
-excerpt: "Tutorial for the TensorFlow part of the starter code on how to input image data"
+excerpt: "How to feed image data with tf.data"
 author: "Olivier Moindrot"
 date:   2018-01-24
 mathjax: true